rindalje/Project-Portfolio/README.md

 ---

-Hello, in this repository you will find a collection of notebooks, dashboards and scripts I've created throughout the past 4 years of my educational and professional journey, showcasing my growth, skills, and problem-solving abilities across various projects and domains.
+Hello, in this repository you will find a collection of notebooks, dashboards and scripts that I've created throughout the past 4 years of my educational and professional journey, showcasing my growth, skills, and problem-solving abilities across various projects and domains.

 **_Education:_**
 Michigan State University